Xinyi-Ding/Scolarly-Net/Documents/ArchitectureDesign.md

 - **Limitations:** Does not provide features like automatic JSON data transformation that Axios offers.

 #### `Chart.js`
-- **Chosen Over:** ECharts
+- **Chosen Over:** vis.js
-- **Advantages:** Lightweight with a straightforward API, suitable for basic charting requirements.
+- **Advantages:** Provides a lightweight solution with a simple API, perfect for fundamental charting needs.
-- **Limitations:** Does not support complex and interactive visualizations that our system requires for academic data analysis.
+- **Limitations:** Falls short in offering the advanced and interactive visualization features essential for the detailed academic data analysis our platform necessitates.

 #### `Django + Django REST Framework`
 - **Chosen Over:** FastAPI